-A recast SBS Regulation (EC) No 295/2008 and its implementing regulations provide the legal basis for the annual collection of SBS; regional statistics are compiled for wages and salaries and the number of persons employed.
-The information presented in this article is restricted in terms of its activity coverage to the non-financial business economy (NACE Sections B–N, excluding Section K, as well as NACE Division 95) and therefore excludes agricultural, forestry and fishing activities and public administration and other services (such as defence, education and health), which are not covered by SBS, and also excludes financial services (NACE Section K) for which only partial information exists.
+A recast SBS Regulation (EC) No 295/2008 and its implementing regulations provide the legal basis for the annual collection of SBS.
+Regional SBS are compiled for the number of local units, wages and salaries, and the number of persons employed.
+The information presented in this article is restricted in terms of its activity coverage to the non-financial business economy (NACE Sections B-J and L-N as well as Division 95) and therefore excludes agricultural, forestry and fishing activities and public administration and other services (such as defence, education and health), which are not covered by SBS, and also excludes financial services (NACE Section K) for which only partial information exists.
 Regional SBS are also available for Norway, while data are presented in Maps 1 and 2 at a national level for Switzerland but are excluded from the other regional analysis.

-The statistical unit used for regional SBS is generally the local unit, which is an enterprise or part of an enterprise situated in a geographically identified place.
-The nature of regional SBS is such that some data cells are not disclosed for reasons of statistical confidentiality: these cells are flagged as confidential and their values cannot be published.
-Given that choropleth maps are compiled using a range of values for each colour shade, it has been possible to assign confidential cells to a specific class while respecting non-disclosure procedures.
+The statistical unit used for regional SBS is generally the local unit, which is an enterprise or part of an enterprise (for example, a workshop, factory, warehouse, office, or depot) that is situated in a geographically identified place.
+The nature of regional SBS — combining a detailed activity classification with the regional classification — is such that some data cells are not disclosed for reasons of statistical confidentiality.

-A pilot data collection for regional business demography statistics was launched in 2012 with the support of the European Commission’s Directorate-General for Regional and Urban Policy; this voluntary exercise provided a number of grants to national statistical authorities.
-Another survey was launched in 2015, covering the reference periods of 2011–2013.
-Regional business demography statistics will continue to be delivered on a voluntary basis until a new legal framework is adopted and implemented.
+A pilot data collection for regional business demography statistics was launched in 2012 with the support of the European Commission’s Directorate-General for Regional and Urban Policy.
+This voluntary exercise provided a number of grants to national statistical authorities.
+Further surveys were launched from 2015: regional business demography statistics will continue to be delivered on a voluntary basis unless a new legal framework is adopted and implemented.